ryee98/jpmc-movie-theater/README.md

   * created service classes for performing business operations.
   * added interface classes to service classes.
 Changed the method signature of the pricing service and reservation service to simplify usage.
   * addressed issue with flakey unit tests due to time they are run.
+  * refactored the PricingService to allow for new discount rules to be added by implementing an interface so that the rules can be tested separately and be kept separate from the PricingService methods.
+  * put discount rule values in properties file.